alsmith151/SeqNado/docs/installation.md

 ### Install from GitHub directly

-To install the latest version of the pipeline from GitHub (master branch), use the following command:
+To install the latest version of the pipeline from GitHub (main branch), use the following command:

 ```bash
 pip install git+https://github.com/alsmith151/SeqNado.git